Labour Minister cunningly amends guidelines

 Minister Bhandari’s ‘Procedures for Inspecting and Approving Demand Letters 2080,’ bypassing the Foreign Ministry, also contradicts regulations.
 Rule 52(2) of the Foreign Employment Regulations 2064 allows the Ministry to make necessary procedures, provided they don’t conflict with existing laws or guidelines.
 Yet, the Ministry has created conflicting procedures and is trying to force implementation.

 Potential for Worker Exploitation in Korea Minister Bhandari’s new decision opens the door for manpower agencies to exploit workers seeking South Korea’s E-7 visas.
-After returning to office, he quietly sent letters to the Foreign Ministry and the Nepalese embassy in Korea, pushing to implement the procedures.
+After returning to office, he secretly sent letters to the Foreign Ministry and the Nepalese embassy in Korea, pushing to implement the guidelines.
 Under these rules, manpower agencies can now bring in demand letters for E-7 visas, but fees remain unregulated, potentially leading to exploitation.

 The government has capped service fees at NPR 10,000 for Malaysia and Gulf countries, but 98% of workers pay far more.
 Studies show that Nepalese workers heading to these destinations pay an average of NPR 200,000.
 Manpower agencies have been charging up to NPR 200,000, and experts fear Bhandari’s decision could lead to even higher fees for Korean jobs.

 During his previous term, Bhandari tried to enforce these procedures but faced widespread opposition.
 Then-Prime Minister Pushpa Kamal Dahal issued a 17-point directive on Poush 24, 2080, instructing that E-7 visas be managed under the existing EPS system.
-Despite this, Bhandari defied the directive and passed the procedures, but he couldn’t implement them before leaving office.
+Despite this, Bhandari defied the directive and passed the guidelines, but he couldn’t implement them before leaving office.
 However, Bhandari, as a minister, now seems grossly bent on implementing them.

-Key Provisions in the Procedures
+Key Provisions in the Guidelines

 - People wanting to work in South Korea as skilled laborers must undergo training as specified.